realpython/members/tasks.md

   - ensure no lessons are read after seed
   - ensure rows are updated to users_lessons when an user marks a lesson as read or unread
   - ensure getTotalLessons only returns active lessons
-1. Add uncaught exception handler
+1. Add uncaught exception handler`
-1. Set up production mailer
 1. Deploy to production
   - add gulp
   - add build process
+  - set up production mailer
 1. Update lesson seed

 ### Beta